Do Root Canals Cause Cancer?

 The Irrelevance Of The Focal Infection Theory

-Weston Price constructed the focal infection theory in the year 1922.
+Weston Price constructed the focal infection theory in 1922.
 He suggested that treated or endodontically treated teeth are the primary sources of many degenerative diseases.
-This theory was widely accepted by the public too.
+The public also widely accepted this theory.

 In the 1930s, this theory was questioned.
 Many studies have shown the benefits of treating inflammation in the mouth to treat systemic illness.
 The researchers and other medical professionals started to re-examine the focal infection theory.
 One of the most notable claims was made by Cecil and Angevine.
 They questioned the effectiveness of pulling out the tooth to treat the disease.
 As a result, the focal infection theory was removed from medical school curriculums.
 They stated that the mouth is a part of the body, and whatever happens in the body can affect the mouth too.